EIT-NLP/MultiConIR/README.md

 Datasets and scripts for evaluation are provided in the repository.
 Refer to the `datasets` and `models` folders for further details.

-### Usage

-Detailed instructions and examples for running experiments can be found in the `examples` directory.

 ## Citation

 Please cite our paper if you use MultiConIR in your research: